-Problem Solution LOW PLASMID DNA TRANSFECTION EFFICIENCY TransIT-LT1 Reagent was not mixed properly Warm TransIT-LT1 to room temperature and vortex gently before each use.
-Suboptimal TransIT-LT1 Reagent:DNA ratio Determine the best TransIT-LT1 Reagent:DNA ratio for each cell type.
-Titrate the TransIT-LT1 Reagent from 2-6 μl per 1 μg DNA.
+Problem Solution LOW PLASMID DNA TRANSFECTION EFFICIENCY TransIT-2020 Reagent was not mixed properly Warm TransIT -2020 to room temperature and vortex gently before each use.
+Suboptimal TransIT -2020 Reagent:DNA ratio Determine the best TransIT -2020 Reagent:DNA ratio for each cell type.
+Titrate the TransIT -2020 Reagent from 1-4 μl per 1 μg DNA.
 Refer to "Before You Start" on Page 2.
 Suboptimal DNA concentration Determine the DNA concentration accurately.
 Use plasmid DNA preps that have an A 260/280 absorbance ratio of 1.8-2.0.
 Suboptimal DNA concentration The optimal DNA concentration generally ranges between 1-3 μg/well of a 6-well plate.
 Start with 2.5 μg/well of a 6-well plate.
-Consider testing more or less DNA while scaling the amount of TransIT-LT1 Transfection Reagent accordingly.
+Consider testing more or less DNA while scaling the amount of TransIT -2020 Transfection Reagent accordingly.
 Low-quality plasmid DNA Use highly purified, sterile, endotoxin and contaminant-free DNA for transfection.
 We recommend using Mirus Bio's MiraCLEAN Endotoxin Removal Kit (MIR 5900) for removal of endotoxin from your DNA preparation.
 Alternatively, use cesium chloride gradient or anion exchange purified DNA which contains levels of endotoxin that do not harm most cells.
-Do not use DNA prepared using miniprep kits as it might contain high levels of endotoxin.
 Inhibitor present during transfection Serum and antibiotics inhibit transfection complex formation.
-Prepare TransIT-LT1 Reagent:DNA complexes in serum-free growth medium.
-We recommend Opti-MEMI Reduced-Serum Medium.
+Prepare TransIT-2020 Reagent:DNA complexes in serum-free growth medium.
+We recommend Opti-MEM I Reduced-Serum Medium.
 Once transfection complexes are formed, they can be added directly to cells cultured in complete growth medium containing serum and 0.1-1X antibiotics.
 Polyanions such as dextran sulfate or heparin can inhibit transfection.
 Use culture medium that does not contain these polyanions.
 If necessary, the transfection medium can be replaced with polyanion containing medium 24 hours post transfection.
 Incorrect vector sequence If you do not observe expression of your target insert, verify the sequence of the plasmid DNA.
 Transfection incubation time Determine the optimal transfection incubation time for each cell type and experiment.
 Test a range of incubation times (e.g. 12-72 hours).
 The best incubation time is generally 24-48 hours.
 Cells not actively dividing at the time of transfection Divide the culture at least 18-24 hours before transfection to ensure that the cells are actively dividing and reach optimal cell density at time of transfection.
-Precipitate formation during transfection complex formation During complex formation, scale all reagents according to Table 1 on page 2 including serum-free media, TransIT-LT1 and plasmid DNA.
+Precipitate formation during transfection complex formation During complex formation, scale all reagents according to Table 1 on page 2 including serum-free medium, TransIT-2020 and plasmid DNA.
 Precipitation maybe observed when excess DNA is used during complex formation.
 This may negatively impact transfection efficiency.
 To avoid precipitation when using high concentrations of DNA, increase the volume of serum-free medium during complex formation by two-fold.
+Proper experimental controls were not included To verify efficient transfection, use TransIT-2020 Reagent to deliver a positive control such as a luciferase, beta-galactosidase or green fluorescent protein (GFP) encoding plasmid.
+To assess delivery efficiency of plasmid DNA, use Mirus' Label IT® TrackerTM Intracellular Nucleic Acid Localization Kit to label the target plasmid or Mirus' prelabeled Label IT Plasmid Delivery Controls (please refer to Related Products on Page 6).